What is female infertility

 Female causes of infertility explain around one-third of all cases investigated.
-The good news is that today almost all cases of infertility are amenable to treatment.
+The good news is that today almost all cases of female infertility are amenable to treatment.

 Damage to the Fallopian tube

 IVF was originally developed to by-pass damage to the Fallopian tubes.
 Damage can be caused by a natural defect such as endometriosis, by infection following pelvic inflammatory disease or from pelvic surgery.
 Blockage in the Fallopian tube can prevent a sperm from reaching an egg released from the ovary at ovulation or the fertilised egg reaching the uterus.
 It may also increase the risk of ectopic pregnancy where the fertilised egg implants in the Fallopian tube rather than in the uterus.

 Damage to the Fallopian tubes can be detected by an ultrasound scan and/or through a laparoscopy procedure (which will confirm the extent of the damage and whether surgery or IVF is the best treatment option).

 The good news is that most women can be helped by IVF treatment as by collecting the eggs directly from the ovaries and fertilising them outside of the body avoids the use of the Fallopian tubes.

 Irregular or absent periods are common and are usually the sign of a hormonal problem.
 This is can be associated with polycystic ovarian syndrome (PCOS) which usually means cysts can be seen on the ovaries or high levels of (male) hormones in the body.
 PCOS can often be resolved by weight loss and medication.
 Depending on the severity, Intrauterine Insemination (IUI) or IVF may be required.

 Endometriosis is a condition in which tissue normally formed in the uterus develops elsewhere in the reproductive tract.
 This common condition can cause pain and disrupt pregnancy in both natural and assisted reproduction.
 Surgery may sometimes be necessary.